bargaisabelle/ceg2410-bargaisabelle/minis/failurepending.md

 What would you do?

+I would start with the least aggressive route by checking the insides of the computer and making sure nothing is interfering withh fans or causing the noise.
+I think the easiest plan of action is to have an external drive and clone all of the data into that.
+Then obtain a replacement drive and configure and initialize the partition table, poartitions, and filesystem to hold the data and copy it back to the new drive.

 Responses should include:
 - Additional details you would like
   - Is the system still performing as it should/how it normally does?